FranckLab/FIDIC/README.md

 * [Franck Lab](http://franck.engin.brown.edu)

 # Purpose
 The following implementation contains the Matlab m-files for our FIDIC algorithm along with example images.
-The FIDVC algorithm determines the 2D displacement fields between consecutive images.
+The FIDIC algorithm determines the 2D displacement fields between consecutive images.

 # Running FIDIC

-## Input 3D Image Stack Requirements
+## Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).
 * We recommend that the input image stack at each dimension should have at least 3 times of the subset size as the number of pixels.
 The default subset size is 64x64, so we recommend that the minimum input image size should be 192x192.
 * The size of the input image stack should be divisible by 0.5 times the size of the subset.